 - Properly dividing the roles of medical facilities and accommodation facilities for medical care.
 Also, creating a system that allows patients who tested positive for COVID-19 to receive medical care depending on their symptoms (Taking measures to have even mild patients hospitalized).
-Fukushima Medical University Hospital is treating severe patients or patients with worsening conditions - Securing PCR test capacity of 6,000 cases per day in order not to have patients wait to take the test. - Designating medical institutions for treatment and testing in preparation for flu season.
-Along with the services of outpatient facilities for returnees and potential contacts as well as local outpatient facilities (outpatient facilities for patients with fever), treatment and testing for patients with fever are implemented. - The Prefectural medical management headquarters manages the transferring of patients over a wide-area and patients who have a risk of worsening conditions.
-The Headquarters also supply and deliver medical goods needed for medical treatment - Requesting the cooperation of fire services and concluding a comprehensive agreement with all the public health centres and fire services in the Prefecture.
+Fukushima Medical University Hospital and other advanced medical institutions have been treating severely ill patients. - 799 emergency hospital beds and 603 rooms in treatment facilities secured for the next wave of infections. - Securing PCR test capacity of 6,000 cases per day in order not to have patients wait to take the test. - Designating medical institutions for treatment and testing in preparation for flu season.
+(Approx. 560 locations)Along with the services of outpatient facilities for returnees and potential contacts as well as local outpatient facilities (outpatient facilities for patients with fever), treatment and testing for patients with fever are implemented. - The Prefectural medical management headquarters manages hospitalization and the transferring of patients over a wide-area.
+The Headquarters also supplies and delivers medical goods needed for medical treatment. - Requesting the cooperation of fire services and concluding a comprehensive agreement with all the public health centres and fire services in the Prefecture.
 Securing a stable and wide-area transfer system - Making use of the "Kibitan Healthcare Network", a medical information network which connects related medical care facilities with accommodation facilities for patients.
-Quickly sharing medical information such as diagnostic imaging results from CT and MRI scans. - Being the first in the country to support medical facilities treating COVID-19 patients by compensating for unused hospital beds - Creating various manuals to smoothly carry out vaccinations and providing them to municipalities and relevant organisations.
+Quickly sharing medical information such as diagnostic imaging results from CT and MRI scans. - Creating various manuals to smoothly carry out vaccinations and providing them to municipalities and relevant organisations.
 Supporting the securing of healthcare related workers and flexible arrangement of vaccines (vaccine adjustment scheme) between municipalities, and supporting initiatives of municipalities to conduct the vaccinations.
+Establishing large vaccination sites in cooperation with the core cities, Financial support for small- to-medium-sized enterprises, universities, etc. which are implementing workplace vaccination programs.
+Offering support money for individual vaccinations at medical institutions which provide vaccinations.